jamesbowman/py-bteve/docs/index.rst

   .. method:: swap()

-      End the display list, dispatch it to the graphics hardware, start compiling the display list for the next frame.
+      End the current display list and dispatch it to the graphics hardware.
+      Start compiling the display list for the next frame.

   .. method:: cmd_animdraw(ch)